On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electron (or positron) coupled to gravity

-From Eq.(30), it is easy to conclude that the coupling $\xi$ is a dimensionless proportionality constant.
-We expect that $\xi<<1$ due to the fact that the gravitational interaction is much weaker than the electromagnetic one.
-The external shifts $\delta\vec E$ and $\delta\vec B$ depend only on gravitational potential ($g_{00}$) on the electron (Fig.1).
+From Eq.(17), it is easy to conclude that the coupling $\xi$ is a dimensionless proportionality constant.
+We expect that $\xi<<1$ due to the fact that the gravitational interaction is much weaker than the electromagnetic one, since we are motivated by the assumption that states that a very strong electromagnetic field is needed to create a very weak gravitational field, i.e., {\it``How Current Loops and Solenoids Curve Space-time''}\cite{15}.